maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 **This innovation solved a critical coordination problem**: how do you orchestrate multiple AI assistants working on interdependent features?
 The visual dependency tracking became a shared brain for the team, emerging from the pressure of coordinating three developers rather than the typical pair that the workshop was planned for.

-## Environment Setup: The Reality Check
+## Environment setup: the reality check

 One practical lesson emerged around AI delegation boundaries, revealing an uncomfortable irony.
 Teams that attempted full environment setup through Claude—scaffolding, dependencies, framework initialisation—encountered predictable delays as AI tools consistently suggested outdated patterns (deprecated Next.js routing conventions, obsolete package versions).
 This creates a frustrating paradox: the very boilerplate work that AI should eliminate becomes more time-consuming when AI gets it wrong, forcing developers to spend more time on mundane setup tasks rather than less.

 Our guidance that **framework initialisation, scaffolding and package installation should be handled manually** before engaging AI for development work proved critical.
 Teams following this approach progressed smoothly through feature development whilst those attempting full AI delegation found themselves rebuilding foundations as teammates moved ahead.

-## Why Live Documentation Trumps Individual Context
+## Why live documentation tumps individual context

 The `TICKETS.md` approach revealed why shared living documentation becomes more valuable than individual context preservation when coordinating multiple AI instances: